 It is also an expensive choice: the mask, with four extra filters, costs around 350 €.
 A "limited number" of masks are currently available for presale during CES2020.
 For comparison, an N95 mask, the most common certified anti-pollution mask, costs around 15 euros.

 Air filters are becoming more popular due to climate change.
 The "fire seasons" will be longer and more intense, increasing the number of days with high levels of air pollution.
-Warmer temperatures also mean more stagnant air and more ozone that chokes the air at low altitudes.
+Warmer temperatures also mean more stagnant air and more ozone choking the air at low altitudes.

 In this sad scenario, turning pollution protection into an expensive accessory and status symbol is a predictable consequence.
 Companies are also preparing to capitalize on people's concerns about natural disasters and poor environmental conditions.
 Naomi Klein would call it "Disaster Capitalism".

-Air filter masks have been fashion items in China and India for years, and companies have already entered the margins of the American market.
+Air filter masks have been fashionable items in China and India for years, and companies have already entered the margins of the American market.
 Maybe masks will be in fashion just like sunglasses.